Journal / Storytelling

 A good title sequence does something simple and difficult at the same time.
 It sets expectation without explaining.
 It hints without spoiling.
 It prepares your attention so the first scene lands with a specific kind of weight.

 Bass understood that film is not only narrative.
 It is rhythm, tension, and anticipation.
-So he used shape, motion, and typography the way a director uses framing.
-He gave the audience a feeling to carry into the first scene, like slipping a note into your pocket before you walk through a door.
+So he used shape, motion, and typography the way a director uses framing — giving the audience a feeling to carry into the first scene.

 You might not remember the names.